Python-SIP/sip/sphinx/installation.rst

     dependent packages.
 It also means that ``pip`` can be used to uninstall the package.

+.. cmdoption:: --no-module

+    .. versionadded:: 4.19.12

+    The :mod:`sip` module will not be installed.

 .. cmdoption:: --no-stubs

     .. versionadded:: 4.19